 Before you pull up your sleeves and get busy with your gardening, it is essential that you learn what risks it may involve.
 The soil used for planting might often have parasites and some potent chemical pesticides.
 Consider these hazards and take the necessary precautions while gardening:

-- Chemicals like herbicides and insecticides are also considered unsafe for pregnant women.
-Exposure to these may impact the baby’s development about the brain and nervous system.
+Chemicals like herbicides and insecticides are also considered unsafe for pregnant women.
+Exposure to these may impact the baby’s development concerning the brain and nervous system.

 Things to Keep in Mind While Gardening During Pregnancy